 When do they meet/serve?

-Stephen Ministers meet with their care receivers face to face once a week for no more than 45 minutes to an hour.
+Stephen Ministers meet with their care receivers face to face once a week for up to an hour.

 Who is invited to participate?